 When you make your application you can choose from an Academic year (48 weeks), 2 year agreement (2 x 48 weeks), a 3 year agreement (3 x 48 weeks) or a Semester agreement (24 weeks).

 Parking is FREE.
 Limited reserved car parking is provided for UniLodge at Curtin residents.
 Permits are compulsory and available from UniLodge reception.

 Your apartment is furnished with a bed, study desk and chair, wardrobe, TV, fridge, microwave and oven.
 You will need to supply all your own linen & kitchen equipment – these items are available online via our convenient UniLodge online shop, Your Shop.

-You are allowed to have guests visit you at UniLodge.
-As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this door is only accessible by a resident swipe card/key.
-If your visitor is staying overnight, you need to register them with reception.
+You can have guests visit you at UniLodge.
+As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this is only accessible by a resident swipe card/key.
+If your guest is staying after 10pm, this is classified as an overnight guest and you will be required to fill out an application at reception.